 - 1. If the student is found responsible for violating the University's policy prohibiting alcohol intoxication, whether or not the student was arrested or transported to the hospital. - 2.
 If the student is found responsible for a second or subsequent violation of the University's Alcohol Policy, regardless of the violation's severity. - 3.
-If the student is found responsible for any violation of the University's Drug Policy.
+If the student is found responsible for violating the University's Drug Policy when the drug is not marijuana. - 4.
+If the student is found responsible for violating the University's Drug Policy when the drug is marijuana, and i) the student was in possession of more than one ounce of marijuana, or ii) the student was in possession of hashish, hash oil, or another controlled marijuana concentrate, or iii) the student was distributing the drug to other individuals, or iv) the student was cultivating marijuana or manufacturing a prohibited marijuana derivative. - 5.
+If the student is found responsible for a second or subsequent violation of the University's Drug Policy, and i) the drug was marijuana, or ii) the student was found in possession of drug paraphernalia such as pipes, bongs, hookahs, bubblers, grinders, carts, and dabs.